segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 Segment also recommends you to pipe through your API Token as this will let you keep your token secret, but it also allows you to share it across your team.

 > warning ""
-> Segment is keeping the Token Script execution for compatibility purposes only in v8 of Typewriter.
+> Segment is temporarily keeping the Token Script execution for compatibility purposes.
 Segment might deprecate this feature in the future, and encourages you to execute your script and pipe in the token.
 For example, `echo $TW_TOKEN | typewriter build`.

 ## Editor Configuration